 We often perform tooth extractions as a last result for a badly damaged, decayed, or impacted tooth.
 At The Stein Center for Advanced Dentistry, we offer tooth extraction services for patients with damaged teeth that are beyond saving.
-Our dentists in Skokie, IL, provide this common general dental service for our qualifying patients of all ages.
+Our dentists in Skokie, IL, provide this common general dentistry service for our qualifying patients of all ages.

 Reasons for a Tooth Extraction